 - In hair restoration treatments, he focuses on creating exceptionally natural results.

 You can expect an honest assessment of the condition of your hair, and what can be done to help you look and feel better about how you look.
 Dr. Ardesh is not only exceptionally talented in facial plastic surgery and hair restoration, but values open, honest communication, and will never brush off your questions or concerns.
-For hair restoration in Los Angeles, you deserve the best.
+For hair restoration, you deserve the best.